MSC Southeast Procedures

 Web pages for personal use by employees or students will not be allowed.
-Links from the Southeast Technical Web site to a personal Web page that resides on another server are not permitted and will be deleted when detected.
+Links from the MSC Southeast Web site to a personal Web page that resides on another server are not permitted and will be deleted when detected.

 Web page authors should check their pages regularly to make sure information is up-to-date and links are operational.
 MPR will review the entire Web site continuously for currency and accuracy of links.
 Every page will be checked for expiration date, continuation of the person indicated as being responsible for the page, continued existence of the links embedded in the page, etc. Discrepancies will be noted to the responsible page master or department for correction.
 Any page that is not upgraded after notification will be removed.

-MPR and IT reserve the right to remove or refuse server uploads for any programs, HTML documents, graphics, audio, forms, or data that do not comply with the Southeast Technical Web site Policy and Standards and Guidelines.
+MPR and IT reserve the right to remove or refuse server uploads for any programs, HTML documents, graphics, audio, forms, or data that do not comply with the MSC Southeast Web site Policy and Standards and Guidelines.
 When opinions differ on the appropriateness of materials or a page's compliance to these policies and guidelines, differences will be resolved through appropriate supervisory channels.

 External individuals and organizations will complete a "solicitation application" to schedule their visit, at least one week (seven days) prior to the requested date(s) they would like to be on campus.
 The application will be approved or denied at the discretion of the Dean of Students.
 Individuals and organizations will receive an electronic notification of the approval or denial of their application once review of the application is completed.
 A reservation for the designated table space will be made by the front desk staff in Student Services.
 Approved individuals will receive, along with confirmation of their reservation, specific information about their tabling location, as well as contact information in case of further questions.